mailcow/mailcow-dockerized-docs/docs/debug-common_problems.md

 There are a lot of things that could prevent you from sending mail:

 - Check if your IP is on any blacklists.
 You could use [dnsbl.info](http://www.dnsbl.info/) or any other similar service to check for your IP.
-- There are some consumer ISP routers out there, that block mailports for non whitelisted domains.
+- There are some consumer ISP routers out there, that block mail ports for non whitelisted domains.
 Please check if you can reach your server on the ports `465` or `587`:

 ```
 # telnet 74.125.133.27 465